hkremss/wlclient/README.md

 ## Credits

-Created by Raymond Xie, Holger@Wunderland and Fuchur@Wunderland, published under MIT license.
+Created by Holger@Wunderland and Fuchur@Wunderland, based on work of Raymond Xie, published under MIT license.